 Try partnering with your clients on social media – by partnering with a few trusted Clients you can drive more volume, appeal to wider audiences, and even access to new markets or channels that you may not normally have access to.
 The idea is quite simple and it involves leveraging each other’s respective followings and audiences – it’s free, your Clients/Customers/Vendors trust the source and so you will likely achieve greater traction immediately than for instance, activities from a paid ad or communication.
 It also gives you the chance to change the tone, style, and content of your marketing communication creating opportunities for fresh new ideas, new takes on old themes, and in general, spices up your communication message, audience and ultimately, your results!
 So, don’t be shy – call up a Client (or two), and ask them how you can explore partnering in your communications to further leverage each other’s brands, channels, and products.

 In conclusion, I took some cues from my new friends and current clients, Tarek and Rachel Kanaan at Unity Vibration Living Kombucha Tea, and learned a whole bunch of cool, new things.
 So take it from them, even if your business starts small, stay the course, perfect your art, continue doing what you love and are passionate about, and I assure you, the rewards will come.
+Read more about how we worked with Unity Vibrations through invoice factoring and P.O. financing.

 To learn more about how business owners can scale and drive more growth, through tools like Factoring and other important considerations, please check out the list of blogs on this website, or you may contact us directly at [email protected].
 You can also find me on Twitter and LinkedIn.